China–Netherlands relations: History

 China-Dutch relations began prior to the founding of the People's Republic of China in the 17th and 18th century when Dutch traders of the Verenigde Oostindische Compagnie (VOC) setup trading post in Canton and also in the western coast of Taiwan.
 Johan Nieuhof's account of the first VOC embassy to Beijing in 1655–1657—and the objections against it raised by members of the Jesuit China Mission—became the influential and much-translated 1665 Embassy from the East-India Company.

-20th century
+China-Dutch relations contributed to the development of China's first nationality law, Da Qing guoji taoli (Nationality regulations of the Great Qing).
+In 1907, the Dutch colonial government in the Dutch East Indies planned to institute a nationality law based on the jus soli principle.
+Relevant to relations with Qing-era China, the Dutch law would mean that all Chinese born in Dutch territory would be Dutch subjects.
+The Qing government stated to the Dutch government that it would not accept a Dutch decision to treat Chinese in its territory as Dutch citizens.
+In 1909, the Qing government instituted its nationality law to define its citizenship policy.

+Cold War

-During the Korean War, the Netherlands' Regiment van Heutsz under the United Nations Command fought the People's Republic of China's People's Volunteer Army in multiple battles.
+During the Korean War, the Netherlands' Regiment van Heutsz under the United Nations Command fought the PRC's People's Volunteer Army in multiple battles.

 PRC–Netherlands began in 1954 to establish the diplomatic relations of the charge d'affaires level.
-Until 18 May 1972, China upgraded to the ambassadorial level with the Netherlands.
+On 18 May 1972, Sino-Dutch relations were upgraded to the ambassadorial level.
 In the 1980s Taiwan ordered two submarines from a Dutch shipyard which were delivered despite tremendous Chinese pressure.
-China accused the Netherlands of colluding with American President Ronald Reagan and downgraded relations to the charge d'affaires level with the Netherlands on 11 May 1981, and threatened to do the same to the US.
+China accused the Netherlands of colluding with American President Ronald Reagan and downgraded relations to the charge d'affaires level with the Netherlands on 11 May 1981, while threatening to do the same with the US.
 In 1984, the Netherlands agreed not to export additional military goods in order to restore relations to the ambassadorial level.